Wesley Moodie: Playing style

 Moodie is a serve-and-volley specialist who has developed his baseline game to a high level of proficiency.
 His 6 ft 5 in height is combined with a powerful serve.

 Personal

 Moodie is married to wife Marcia, a teacher.
-They have a daughter, Danica Jade, born 30 November 2006.
+They have a daughter, Danica Jade, born 30 November 2006, two sons, Jason, born 16 February 2011 and Kristian, born 30 June 2015.